sbalan7/sbalan7/README.md

 ### Hello there!

-I'm Shanmugha Balan, a student at BITS Pilani, Pilani Campus pursuing a masters in physics.
+I'm Shanmugha Balan, a student at BITS Pilani, Pilani Campus dual majoring in physics and electronics.
 I am interested in making boxes of metal think.

 I'm currently working on machine learning and artifical intelligence.
 My preferred languages are C/C++ and python.